Annie shares with us the steps she took to work through her depression by seeking help from a mental health professional.

 Voice 2: Probably the hardest part was just navigating through the emotions of it.

-Douglas: Hello, and welcome to the Insights and Sound Bites Podcast.
-My name is Douglas Walker.
+Douglas: My name is Douglas Walker.
 A sudden loss of vision can sometimes be too much to handle on your own.
 Today we’ll hear from Annie.
 Annie will share with us the steps she took to work through her depression by seeking help from a mental health professional.

 Annie: Hi.
 My name is Annie and I'm from New Rochelle, New York.
 I lost my vision in 1993 from retinitis pigmentosa.
 Prior to that, I was a fully sighted person and lived my life with vision.